getpelican/pelican-plugins/Readme.rst

 Feed Summary              Allows article summaries to be used in ATOM and RSS feeds instead of the entire article

-Filetime from git         Uses git commit to determine page date

 Figure References         Provides a system to number and references figures

+Filetime from Git         Uses Git commit to determine page date

 Gallery                   Allows an article to contain an album of pictures